nergalex/f5-aks-kic-lab/source/class8/module3/module2.rst

 **1. CHECKING SERVICE HEALTH**
 Many Layer 7 DoS mitigation tools pay attention only to client traffic patterns.
 For superior attack detection, App Protect DDoS gateways actively check service health in addition.
-A App Protect DDoS gateway mimics human behavior by measuring latency for every single transaction and calculates the level of stress for a service.
+An App Protect DDoS gateway mimics human behavior by measuring latency for every single transaction and calculates the level of stress for a service.
 It tracks multiple server performance metrics such as response time and proportion of dropped requests.
 Worsening values for these metrics indicate that an application is “under stress”, possibly because of an attack.